emi4458/allarme_casa/README.md

 # How it works
 When the alarm is activated by the remote control, the sensor relays are energised and the system waits a few seconds for the person to move away.
-If one of the microwave sensors detects a movement, the alarm is triggered, the siren relay is activated and an alarm is sent to the esp8266 module, which sends a message via a telegram bot.
+If one of the microwave sensors detects a movement, the alarm is triggered, the sim module starts calling, the siren relay is activated and telegram message is sent.
 The remote control module with the 4 relays is used to turn the alarm on/off and to open the pedestrian gate.

 I used Arduino interrupts to disable the alarm immediately if it is triggered by mistake